-AS 209 Jan 3:0

-Mathematical Methods in Climate Science
+AS 209 Jan 3:0 Mathematical Methods in Climate Science Department: Centre for Atmospheric and Oceanic Sciences Course Outcomes:

 The desirable outcome is that students learn when and how to apply different apporaches in probability and statistics, and time-frequency analysis, to atmosphere-ocean datasets (both observed and model simulations).
 At the end of the course, they also should be able to grasp more advanced techniques available for observational analysis.